kubeflow/pipelines/components/google-cloud/README.md

         """Creates a new text dataset and optionally imports data into dataset when"""

     TextDatasetExportDataOp(...)
-        """Exports data to output dir to GCS."""
+        """Exports Text data to output dir to GCS."""

     TextDatasetImportDataOp(...)
         """Upload data to existing managed dataset."""